 Attractions: OK, so it's not exactly Napa Valley, but Grapevine has a number of surprisingly accomplished wineries that turn out a range of locally produced wines.
 The best way to experience what the city has to offer -- and not have to worry about drinking and driving?
 Sign up for a tour with Grapevine Wine Tours (817-259-9463).
 You'll make stops at the tasting rooms of three local places, and learn about the history of winemaking in the region.

 Nightlife & cocktails: Hard-core foodies are usually just as serious about their cocktails.
-You'll find excellent options at two Dallas hot spots, The Porch (2912 N. Henderson Ave., Dallas; 214-828-2916) and Dish (4123 Cedar Springs Road, Dallas; 214-522-3474).
-But the most impressive drinks menu might just be at The Usual (1408 W. Magnolia Ave., Fort Worth; 817-810-0114) , where owner/mixologist Brad Hensarling serves up an array of old-school, Jazz Era delights.
+You'll find excellent options at two Dallas hot spots, The Porch (2912 N. Henderson Ave., Dallas; 214-828-2916) and The Cedars Social (1326 S. Lamar St., Dallas; 214-928-7700).
+In Fort Worth, there's an impressive drinks menu at The Usual (1408 W. Magnolia Ave., Fort Worth; 817-810-0114) , where owner/mixologist Brad Hensarling serves up an array of old-school, Jazz Era delights.
 The gorgeously decorated lounge is the ideal place to unwind and get in touch with your inner F. Scott Fitzgerald.
+If you want a fun, lively view with your beverage, check out Bird Cafe (155 E 4th St, 817-332-2473) in Sundance Square, which has a unique cocktail menu, delicious noshes and a perfect vantage point for activities on the Square.